+ What is Hearken?

 To power real life, live events.
 E.g., using audience questions for trivia nights, town hall meetings, live show tapings, panel discussions, etc.

-Our voting modules help newsrooms validate interest in questions and story ideas before any time, money and valuable resources are spent covering those stories.
+Our voting embeds help newsrooms validate interest in questions and story ideas before any time, money and valuable resources are spent covering those stories.
 Our goal is to help newsrooms know before they start a story that what they report is relevant to their audiences.

 + What types of stories does using Hearken produce?